codio/knowledge/source/instructors/admin/integration/lms-systems/schoology.rst

 In Codio
 ~~~~~~~~

-21. Navigate to the course you would like to integrate with Schoology.
-Ensure you are in **Teach** mode.
+21. Navigate to the course you would like to integrate with Schoology and go to the **Overview** area.
 22. Click the icon with 3 blue dots for each assignment you wish to map and select **LTI Integration URL.** Select the clipboard to copy the link.

     .. figure:: /img/lti/LMS-Unit-URL.png